Proven Reasons Why Too Much Sugar is BadAll Admin

 No one likes having blemishes on their skin.
 Eating too much sugar tends to lead to breakouts and acne.
 This is because sugary food causes an increase in the level of blood sugar and insulin in the body.
 This, in turn, produces an increase in the secretion of androgen as well as sebum.
 This, together with inflammation, causes acne development.
 A diet high in refined carbs, including sugary foods and drinks, has been associated with a higher risk of developing acne.

 In the past thirty years, the prevalence of diabetes has doubled in the world.
 Added sugar consumption is a big reason for this.
 A very significant risk factor of diabetes is obesity.
-And obesity is one of the most common effects of eating too much sugar.
+And obesity is one of the most common effects of eating too much of it.

 What makes matters worse is that eating a high-sugar diet for a prolonged period leads to resistance against insulin.
 This, in turn, renders the body incapable of regulating blood sugar levels, thereby causing diabetes.

-The changes in the blood sugar level along with inflammation and neurotransmitter dysregulation may be the reason why high sugar intake causes depression.
+The changes in the blood sugar level along with inflammation and neurotransmitter dysregulation may be the reason why it causes depression.
 One thing is for sure; there are various studies that have linked the two together.

 One study done on 8000 people where their consumption patterns were tracked for 22 years showed that those who consumed more than 67 grams of sugar per day were 23 percent more likely to develop depression than those who consumed less.